ENJ1/aok/README.md

 Pronounced "A-okay"

 ## What is this?
 A really easy way to get a real Operating System on your Chromebook.
-It's a set of scripts and patches.
+It's a set of scripts with a few files.
 - Fully automated.
 Easy for a beginner.
-- Pre-patched: 2D Graphics acceleration, Audio, Caps Lock, WiFi, etc.
+- Pre-configured: 2D Graphics acceleration, Audio, Caps Lock, WiFi, etc.
 - Clean Xfce environment with Firefox out of the box, ready to use.

 ## Supported Chromebooks
 - Samsung XE303C12
 - HP Chromebook 11 G1
+- and more, see Wiki

 ## Enable Developer Mode
 1. Back up your files.